SIVARANJANI-2K/MINIPROJECT-VOTING-SYSTEM/README.md

 # Online Voting System

 This project is an implementation of an online voting system developed in C language.
-It was created as a part of our Computational Thinking project.
+It was a mini project created as a part of our Computational Thinking project.

 ## Overview